niciliketo/google-cloud-llm/README.md

 ### TODO: Warning

-If you have an `OPENAI_ACCESS_TOKEN` in your `ENV`, running the specs will use this to run the specs against the actual API, which will be slow and cost you money - 2 cents or more!
+If you have an `GCP_ACCESS_TOKEN` in your `ENV`, running the specs will use this to run the specs against the actual API, which will be slow and cost you money - 2 cents or more!
 Remove it from your environment with `unset` or similar if you just want to run the specs against the stored VCR responses.

 ## TODO: Release